barrwani/blog/_posts/2024-2-25-magpiectf.md

 categories: [CTF, crypto]
 ---

-I recently got the chance to take part in a [CTF](https://magpiectf.ca/) hosted by the Information Security Club from the University of Calgary with the [OSIRIS Lab](https://osiris.cyber.nyu.edu/).
+I recently got the chance to take part in a CTF Event hosted by the Information Security Club from the [University of Calgary](https://magpiectf.ca/) with the [OSIRIS Lab](https://osiris.cyber.nyu.edu/).
 Here are my writeups for the challenges I solved.

 ## Rewind: